eslutz/eslutz/README.md

-### Hi! 👋
+## Hi, I'm Eric! 👋

-My name is Eric.
 I started my journey learning to code in high school.
 I continued exapnding my skills in college, while obtaining my B.S. in Information Technology at Oakland University.
 However, after graduating I took a job that didn't need any programming skills.
 After ten years, needing a carrer change, I had an opportunity to go through a coding bootcamp at my work.
 I had forgotten how much I enjoyed the challenges and problem solvng that came with programming.
 I now have a job as a software engineer and am continuing to grow and learn new skills.

 - 🔭 I'm not currently working on any personal projects.
 Between work, school, and trying to have a life, it's hard to find time.